Valuable Financial Information

 Other Related Information

-- When a student account has a credit balance because of an overpayment or the posting of a student or parent loan, a refund check can be requested from Student Financial Services.
+- When a student account has a credit balance because of an overpayment or the posting of a student or parent loan, a refund can be requested from Student Financial Services.
 Refunds require three business days to process.
-Generally, refund checks are issued to the student unless otherwise directed.
+Generally, refunds are issued to the student unless otherwise directed.
 Students can enroll to receive refunds by direct deposit through their student portal.

 - Students may cash personal checks at the cashier’s window.
-The limit is $50 per check.
-Students must present a current student I.D. when cashing checks.
+The limit is $50 per check per week.
+Students must present a current student ID when cashing checks.
 Only personal checks are accepted; no second-party checks will be cashed.
 Any returned checks will incur a $25 fee.

-- In addition, an automatic teller machine (ATM) is located on the first floor of Nicholson Commons.
+- In addition, an automatic teller machine is located on the first floor of Nicholson Commons.
 The ATM is a service of America’s Christian Credit Union (ACCU).
-ACCU members may make deposits to and withdrawals from their ACCU accounts at no charge.
-Non-members are charged a fee of up to$2.00 per withdrawal.
-If you have any questions, call ACCU at 1.800.644.7728, or their 24-hour service line at 1.800.343.6328.
+ACCU members may make deposits to and withdrawals from their CCU accounts at no charge.
+Non-members are charged a fee of up to $2 per withdrawal.
+If you have questions, call ACCU at 1-800-644- 7728, or their 24-hour service line at 1-800- 343-6328.
 An ACCU representative will be on campus during NSO.